Pork Tenderloin with Mustard Sauce (Video)

 Recipes like this one that cook in a skillet on top of the stove are what I call Skillet Meals, and I love stove-top dinners or main dishes for a quick meal!
 Of course I always like to “improve” a recipe when I’m taking new photos, but the only thing I changed for this easy pork tenderloin recipe was to be a little more specific about the spices to rub on the pork and to slightly increase the sauce ingredients, because I love the mustardy sauce.
 We devoured it when we tested the recipe and took the new photos; if you like these ingredients I hope you’ll try this soon for an easy dinner.

 Pork Tenderloin is an extra-lean cut of pork that’s usually sold in packs of two with a total weight of about two pounds.
 Tenderloin is not the same as pork loin, so read that information if you’re not clear about that.
 As long as you’re careful not to overcook the meat, pork tenderloin is easy to cook, and I love this recipe.

 How can you be sure the Pork Tenderloin is done?

 If you have an Instant Read Meat Thermometer (affiliate link), I’d pull it out of the drawer for this recipe.
 The USDA now recommends pork be cooked to 145F/63C, and if you take this off the heat when it reaches that temperature and let it rest for ten minutes, the pork will be juicy and tender.

 What ingredients do you need for this recipe?

 - fresh-ground black pepper

-- chicken broth (or water)
+- canned chicken broth (affiliate link) (or water)

 - spicy brown mustard